tuckergs/ViewHex/README.md

 ## Compiling

 This program is written in Haskell.
 If you don't already have Haskell, I'd recommend getting Haskell Platform.

 You also need to install the ncurses library and install the Haskell ncurses package, which provides bindings to the ncurses library
+In other words, go install GNU ncurses and then run ``cabal install ncurses`` to get the Haskell bindings

 Then run